Open Gardens

 Parking On site

-3 Bates Green
+Bates Green Open Gardens

 Bates Green

-Wednesday 26th April 10am - 4pm
+Wednesday 30th April 10am - 4pm

 Tye Hill Road, Arlington, BN26 6SH

 Bates Green Garden, now an RHS Partner Garden, is a naturalistic garden in a rural setting.
-Divided into three distinct areas offering a sensory experience with plants providing colour, scent and texture in all seasons.
-The Wildflower Meadow has a mown path through its five acres, with seating.
-St Wilfrid’s will be providing refreshments for the 50th Bluebell Walk and this will be the NHS Thank You Day, with free entry upon presenting your NHS ID badge.
-Entry to Bates Green Garden is by donation to the hospice.
+Divided into three distinct areas offering a sensory experience, with plants providing colour, scent and texture in all seasons.
+The Wildflower Meadow has a mown path through its five plus acres, with seating.
+St Wilfrid’s will also be providing refreshments for the Bluebell Walk on this day, which is the NHS Thank You Day, with free entry on presenting your NHS ID badge.

 Refreshments Yes